tanhanwei/ar-creature/README.md

 10. Change view to **Orthographic Projection** and click again to view from **Right** side.
 11. Tweak the **duration** property of the **Loop Animation** Patch until the creature stops sliding with its moving animation.
 12. The **SPEED** of this moving action equals to distance / duration.
 Since I have set the distance to be 2 units, the speed of this moving action will be 2 divided by the duration taken (sec) to complete the animation loop.

+If you are using the Corgi 3D model, your **Patch Editor** will look like this:

 To illustrate the process of determining the speed, you will see the following if the speed is
 #### Too fast